The New World

 AdventureBiographyDramaHistoryRomance

-In 1607, amidst the turbulent encounter between European and Native American cultures at Jamestown, Virginia's founding, acclaimed filmmaker Terence Malick crafts a poignant tale of love, loss, and discovery.
-Pocahontas' remarkable journey takes her from the untouched wilderness to English society, as she navigates relationships with John Smith and John Rolfe against the backdrop of a new America's dawn.
+In 1607, during the complex meeting of European and Native American cultures at Jamestown, Virginia, filmmaker Terence Malick presents a moving story of love, loss, and exploration.
+Pocahontas's life is transformed as she transitions from the natural world to the customs of English settlers.
+The narrative explores her relationships with John Smith and John Rolfe, set against the backdrop of the nascent nation of America and the challenges of establishing a new settlement.

 Warning: spoilers below!